ofc-its-phyla/ofc-its-phyla/README.md

 # 💬 Quote

-> *"Great software isn't just built—it is carefully designed, continuously improved, and secured from the start."*
+> *"Building software that is secure, scalable, and designed to solve real-world problems."*

 ---

 <p align="center">

-**Thank you for visiting my profile!**
+### Thanks for visiting my profile! ⭐

-If you find any of my projects interesting, consider ⭐ starring the repository or connecting with me.
+If you enjoy my work, feel free to explore my repositories, connect with me, or leave a ⭐ on projects you find useful.

 </p>